Welcome to the Shift!

 Because journalism ainât cheap.

-Iâve been writing this letter for five years.
-Itâs changed a lot but my mission is the same: telling stories for change and helping writers to thrive in the creator economy.
+Iâve been writing my letter for six years.
+Itâs changed a lot but my mission is the same: celebrating culture and sharing stories.
+Helping writers to thrive in the creator economy.

 Itâs an invitation to go deeper, co-create this with me, and bring your ideas and experiences to inform what I write next.